johanputzolu-cmd/Onerom/rust/studio/README.md

 All instructions assume you are in the `rust/studio` directory.
 Steps 1-3 can be run in parallel.

 Steps:
+1. Build the schema(s):

+    ```bash
+    cargo run --bin gen-schema
+    cargo run --bin gen-manifest  # Not necessary
+    ```

-1. Create Mac build - on a Mac, using a local terminal (not ssh) with the appropriate Apple Developer ID certificate installed in the Login keychain:
+2. Create Mac build - on a Mac, using a local terminal (not ssh) with the appropriate Apple Developer ID certificate installed in the Login keychain:

     ```bash
     scripts/build-mac.sh